SwayStation/DIMNameGen-DS/README.md

 <br />

 ### **--v1.2.0--**
-Added a font menu that allows you to choose between using the DigiScript font or the Official Bandai Font.
+Added a font menu that allows you to choose between using the DigiScript font or the Official Bandai font.
 Changed output folder to ~desktop/DIMNameGenDS_output for easier access.

 Future updates:
 - Text file drag and drop for bulk creating names (Win & macOS)